mgmeti/sql/sql/correlated_subqueries.md

     --> the output of subquery is taken as input to the outer query and gets executed.
     --> outer query get executed and produce complete result.

+Employee's who are all earning less than their department avg salary
 ```sql
 select  e.ename, e.deptno, e.sal
 from emp e